SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 ---
 > ## 4 - pBLAST orfs from step 3
-+ Taking the most appropriate reading frames from your proteins you can then (from the same website) run a pBLAST search to get an idea of the potential proteins you are dealing with.
++ Taking the most appropriate reading frames from your proteins you can then (from the same website) run a protein BLAST search to get an idea of the potential proteins you are dealing with.
 Ensure you select the correct protein database (we used Swissprot and non-redundant protein sequences).

 ---
 > ## 4.1 - Files (input)